|

 will be much more to come your way concerning the capabilities of

+this device.
 ICE CREAM IS FUN!
 FUN!
 FUN!
 IN THE SUMMERTIME

 August 6 - Eskimo Beach Party was truly a gift of a